AndyHeardApps/ErrorCode/README.md

 This protocol has two requirements, an `opaqueCode` property of type `String`, and an `init(opaqueCode: String)` initializer.
 These two functions are used to convert the adopting type into an opaque code `String`, and back again.
 The initializer can `throw` if no match can be found for the provided `opaqueCode`.

+There is also the `@ErrorCodeExtension` macro that can be applied to existing `enum` declarations on an extension, however this requires a little more work, and does not support nesting.

 The macro can be applied to an enum as simply as:

 ```swift